-- (1) A person may apply for a survey licence. - (2) The application must- - (a) be in the approved form; and - (b) state each of the following- - (i) the type of pipeline or petroleum facility the applicant proposes to construct and operate; - (ii) the proposed use of the pipeline or facility; - (iii) for a proposed pipeline-its terminal points; - (iv) the period for which the licence is sought; - (v) the extent and nature of activities to be carried out under the licence; and - (c) address the criteria mentioned in section 397; and - (d) be accompanied by the fee prescribed under a regulation.
+- (1) A person may apply for a survey licence.

+- (2) The application must-

+- (a) be in the approved form; and

+- (b) state each of the following-

+- (ii) the proposed use of the pipeline or facility; - (iii) for a proposed pipeline-its terminal points; - (iv) the period for which the licence is sought; - (v) the extent and nature of activities to be carried out under the licence; and - (c) address the criteria mentioned in section 397; and - (d) be accompanied by the fee prescribed under a regulation.
-- (1) The Minister may decide to grant or refuse the survey licence. - (2) However, the licence can not be granted unless-

-- (a) the applicant is an eligible person; and - (b) a relevant environmental authority for the licence has been issued.
+- (1) The Minister may decide to grant or refuse the survey licence. - (2) However, the licence can not be granted unless- - (a) the applicant is an eligible person; and - (b) a relevant environmental authority for the licence has been issued